Darchro/amusement/Workshop/README.md

 * [Twitter:@astrostyle](https://twitter.com/astrostyle)

 ------------
-All code is <b>copyright 2015 Sebastian DeRossi</b> and is free to use, copy, and modify under the MIT license.
+All code is <b>copyright 2015 Sebastian DeRossi</b> and is free to use, copy, and modify under the MIT license.<br>
-All art & graphics is copyright 2013 gskinner.com, inc. and cannot be used without permission.
+All art & graphics is copyright 2013 gskinner.com, inc. and cannot be used without permission.<br>
 **All code should be run via localhost or online.**